 Staff like working in the city centre.
 They have access to all the shops, restaurants and amenities during their lunch break or after work.
 In addition, you get the best of all the transport links: buses, trains, bikes, car or walking… so we get lots of people who can come and work for us.

 Admiral’s Cardiff workforce is drawn from across the Cardiff city-region.
 How good are they and the region’s wider workforce?

 We’re very pleased with the quality of our staff.
 There’s a good sense of customer service and people are naturally friendly and helpful.
 Our customers across the UK respond well when they realise they are talking with someone in Wales.

 What advice would you give to a company relocating to Cardiff from overseas or the south-east of England?

 You risk losing your executives to Wales.
 They call this the ‘graveyard of executives’ for a reason.
 Once people get used to the lifestyle here they don’t really want to move anywhere else.

 If you were looking to impress a first time visitor to Cardiff where would you take them?

 A Six Nations’ rugby match.
-The atmosphere is fantastic and the location of the Millennium Stadium right in the middle of the city is unique.
+The atmosphere is fantastic and the location of the Principality Stadium right in the middle of the city is unique.
 It’s also great for us to see the Admiral logo on the Welsh players’ jerseys!

 From a start-up in Cardiff 20 years ago to a FTSE 100 business with a global workforce of nearly 7,000 with 5,000 in South Wales.
 That’s pretty spectacular.
 Is there any reason why another start-up today in Cardiff couldn’t achieve the same level of success?